chrksa/DCBotCommitTracker/README.md

 # DCBotCommitTracker
-Tracks commits from repos and note them in channel
+Tracks commits from repos and note them in discord channels